 We had cash, cash equivalents and short-term investments of \$20.7 million and \$36.4 million as of September 30, 2022 and December 31, 2021, respectively.
 The primary goals of our investment policy are liquidity and capital preservation.
 We do not enter into investments for trading or speculative purposes.
 We believe that we do not have any significant exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short-term nature of our cash and cash equivalents.
 Declines in interest rates, however, would reduce future investment income.
-A hypothetical 1.00% (100 basis points) increase in interest rates had increased or decreased by 1.00% (100 basis points), our interest income would not have been materially affected during the year ended December 31, 2021 or nine months ended September 30, 2022.
+A hypothetical 1.00% (100 basis points) increase in interest rates would not have materially impacted the fair value of our short-term investments as of September 30, 2022 and December 31, 2021.
+If overall interest rates had increased or decreased by 1.00% (100 basis points), our interest income would not have been materially affected during the year ended December 31, 2021 or nine months ended September 30, 2022.